FBISE To Hold Intl Day Of Education English Speech Contest On Jan 23 - UrduPoint

 This year's International Day of Education theme, "Learning for Lasting Peace," seeks to illuminate the path to global harmony through the voices of our youth.

+Through this opportunity, the students having extraordinary oratorical skills can show their eloquence and originality and ignite discussions on critical global issues while representing their institution at a national level, he told.

-The Day will be celebrated through a number of activities including seminars, discussion programmes, competitions, conferences and rallies.
+International Day of Education will be celebrated on January 24 through a number of activities including seminars, discussion programmes, competitions, conferences and rallies.

 According to the UNESCO, the world is seeing a surge of violent conflicts paralleled by an alarming rise of discrimination, racism and hate speech.